As every parent knows, safety and comfort are paramount for your child.

-The seat fabric is very soft and is breathable and has been designed to wick away moistures – so no more sweaty journeys!
-It is also removable and machine-washable, which is a feature which will make mommy and daddy’s life just that little bit easier.
+The seat fabric is very soft and breathable and has been designed to wick away moisture – so no more sweaty journeys!
+It is also removable and machine-washable, which is a feature that will make mommy and daddy’s life just that little bit easier.

-As one would expect at this price, a five-point harness and this includes two crotch buckle positions.
-Removable inserts ensure ultimate comfort as your baby grows and the headrest is adjustable with integrated side impact protection for the extra piece of mind.
+As one would expect at this price, a five-point harness includes two crotch buckle positions.
+Removable inserts ensure ultimate comfort as your baby grows and the headrest is adjustable with integrated side impact protection for extra piece of mind.

 Installation of the seat was a walk in the park due to a host of clever features.
-These include dual-sided level indicators, a red to green tightness indicator and the option of lap belt installation with or without the base.
-It is for these reasons that the Jake was awarded a 5-star ease of use rating from the NHTSA.
+These include dual-sided level indicators, a red-to-green tightness indicator, and the option of lap belt installation with or without the base.
+It is for these reasons that Jake was awarded 5-star ease of use rating from the NHTSA.